 The analysis in table 3 above, showed that both parental and community engagement have a moderate in influence on pupils’ academic and social outcomes.
 Items related to parental support with mean of 2.90, parent-teacher communication with the mean of 2.72, and school-community collaboration had high mean scores of (2.90 and 2.88), indicating strong perceived impact on parent and community engagement in primary and early childhood education.
 The overall influence score was 2.78, with a low standard deviation (avg.
 SD = 0.72), suggesting consistent agreement across respondents.
 The results emphasize that when parents and communities are actively engaged, pupils perform better academically and exhibit improved social behavior.

 Research question four: What roles do communities play in supporting school programs and infrastructure development in early education settings in Plateau Central?

-Table:4 – Role of communities in supporting school programs and infrastructure development in early education settings
+Table4.
+Role of communities in supporting school programs and infrastructure development in early education settings